kfpo/Cyberpunk-Modding-Docs/for-mod-creators/modding-guides/textures-and-luts/creating-a-lut-from-scratch/README.md

 If you have issues getting Resolve to run for the first time, uninstall the panels program.
 It causes crashes if you don't have any DaVinci panels or sliders.
 {% endhint %}

+1. Create a Resolve project
+2. Go to "Fusion" tab from the bottom pane without importing any media
+3. Right click at the "Nodes" bottom pane & add select "Add Tool" -> "LUT" -> "LUT Cube Creator"
-Create a Resolve project, and head straight over to the Fusion tab, without importing any media.
-Add a LUT Cube Creator node, change the type to vertical and size to 32, 48, or 64.
+4. Select "LUTCubeCreator1" node.
+On the "Inspector" right pane change the "Type" to "Vertical" and "Size" to 32, 48, or 64.
 Remember this number, as you will use it later.
-Select for the generated Media Out node to output to both sides of the preview by enabling both of the circles below it.
-On one of the sides, select Views>3D Histogram.
+5. On the "Nodes" pane, hover on "MediaOut1" node & click on both circles below.
+6. On one of the sides, right click & select "Views" -> "3D Histogram".
 You should now have a LUT cube present.
-If you'd like more accuracy, right click and go to 3D Histogram and select solid with 1:1 sampling.
+7. If you'd like more accuracy, right click and go to "3D Histogram" and select "Solid", then select "Sampling" -> 1:1.

 <figure><img src="../../../../.gitbook/assets/image (62).png" alt=""><figcaption><p>An example to show the current workspace should look like.</p></figcaption></figure>

-Right after the LUT Cube Creator node, add a Color Space Transform node, and matching the fact that tools expect ARRI Wide Gamut 3 with ARRI LogC3 data, but the game outputs sRGB with ARRI LogC3 gamma, we need to go from sRGB color space with ARRI LogC3 gamma to an output color space of ARRI Wide Gamut 3 with output gamma of ARRI LogC3
+8. On the "Nodes" pane right click and select "Add Tool" -> "Color" -> "ColorFX" -> "Color Space Transform" node.
+Set this node after "LUT Cube Creator" node.
+9. Select "ColorSpaceTransform1" node.
+On the "Inspector" pane select these values:

 <figure><img src="../../../../.gitbook/assets/image (106).png" alt=""><figcaption><p>Settings for the Color Space Transform node.</p></figcaption></figure>

+(because tools expect ARRI Wide Gamut 3 with ARRI LogC3 data, but the game outputs sRGB with ARRI LogC3 gamma, so we need to go from sRGB color space with ARRI LogC3 gamma to an output color space of ARRI Wide Gamut 3 with output gamma of ARRI LogC3).

 After this, we need to go from this LogC3 data to sRGB, which is what our display expects.